zsteinkamp/m4l-Knobbler4/README.md

      ![Connection Selection](images/touchosc-connect-1.png)
    - Set the "Receive Port" to 2347.
 This is the port that TouchOSC on the iPad listens on.
      ![Connection Selection](images/touchosc-connect-2.png)
+   - Press `Done` in the upper-right
 1. In the TouchOSC toolbar, press the "Play" (triangle) icon to toggle out of Editor mode.
-1. Back in Knobbler, click "Rescan Network".
+1. Back in Knobbler, click "Rescan Net".
 1. Your iPad should show up in the drop-down below.
 Select it, and you should be in business!
    ![Select iPad](images/ipad-connect.png)